KhronosGroup/Vulkan-Samples/samples/extensions/full_screen_exclusive/README.md

 ## Overview

 This code sample demonstrates how to incorporate the Vulkan extension ```VK_EXT_full_screen_exclusive ```.
-This extension provides a solution for the full screen exclusion issue on Windows 10 platform, that window 10 cannot correctly adapt the ture exclusive mode.
-Notice that, ```VK_EXT_full_screen_exclusive ``` is applicable on Windows 10 platform alone.
+This extension provides a solution for the full screen exclusion issue on Windows prior to the 11 version.
+Windows prior to 11 cannot correctly get an exclusive full screen window, ```VK_EXT_full_screen_exclusive ``` is applicable on Windows prior to version 11 platform alone.

 ## Introduction